adrienlaurent/my-engineer/README.md

-My Engineer is an AI coding assistant that is good at creating or editing multiple files at a time.
+My Engineer is an AI coding assistant that is good at editing multiple files at a time.

+## Github codespaces
+my-engineer works well in github codespaces, it's easy to try it out:

 ## Installation